Thank you for sharing your expertise and your insights with the developer community.

 Once you’ve chosen your clear, informative headline, add a nice cover image.
 Click the gear in the top-right corner.

-Some authors create their own cover art for their article.
+Some contributors create their own cover art for their article.
 A free site like Canva.com can help you with this process.
 (If you want to prevent the edges of your images from getting cut-off when your article is shared on Facebook or Twitter, use an image aspect ratio of 1.91:1.)

 If you don’t have an image, you can add a Creative Commons Zero (no attribution needed) image by clicking the Unsplash button in the lower left hand corner.